 Should any one have any further information on any one of these Diggers, or know of any we have missed, we would certainly appreciate your contacting us to include them in our collection.

-Each of these Diggers have a booklet which includes a family tree as best we can at this time, and these are available for viewing at the Museum.
-This is as current as research will allow as at the 19th April 2019.
+Each of these Diggers have a booklet which includes a family tree as best we can at the start of the 100 year anniversary of WW1, and these are available for viewing at the Museum.
+This is as current as research will allow as at the 19th April 2022.
 There will be updates as they become available and this information will be accessible at the Museum.

 We do hope that you enjoy reading these many stories, and try to realise how much such an impact had on so many families in the most different ways.

-All photos have been sourced from the RSL Virtual Wall or the families belonging to these ANZACS, Pictorial Honour Roll for Australia.
+All photos have been sourced from the RSL Virtual Wall or the families belonging to these ANZACS and the Pictorial Honour Roll for Australia.

 These Soldiers are all in Alphabetical order.
 Their photos if available are placed within their short history.